ismaelresp/docker-postgres-rdkit/install/README.txt

+Requeriments:
+- Ubuntu OS (tested only in Bionic 18.04)

 The installation scripts assume:

 a.
-PostgreSQL is already installed with peer authentication is enabled.
+PostgreSQL is already installed with peer authentication enabled.
 So, the following line in pg_hba.conf is present and uncommented: local  all      all          peer